 Companies, large and small, are blindly spending huge amounts of precious resources on digital marketing budgets.
 It is problematic that, in many cases, they don’t know if it is working or not because they are not appropriately measuring the results.
 Even worse, they aren’t even sure why they are using this tactic in the first place.
 Oh right, we do it because everyone is doing it….
 The shareholders and key stakeholders of the company deserve better.
-The good news is that there is a pretty straight forward approach to fixing this challenge.
+The good news is that there is a pretty approach to fixing this challenge.

 I am going to assume (I know, I know…Dangerous) that you are laser focused on who your ideal customer is and fully understand why they would do business with you.
 If you don’t absolutely know this then stop spending money and start with the customer.